Suzuka 8 Hours 2018 - 26-29/07/2018

 Since its creation in 1962, the Suzuka circuit has hosted many international competitions including the Formula 1 Grand Prix, the Motorbike GP and the Motorbike Endurance World Championship.
-This circuit is one of the few tracks to offer an 8hr race over 5.821 km.
+This circuit is one of the few tracks to offer an 8 layout on 5.821 km.

 Landmark dates of the Suzuka circuit

 30 July 1978: the 1st edition of Suzuka 8 Hours won by the Americans Wes Cooley and Mike Baldwin (Suzuki Yoshimura)